Al-Khalsi/Al-Khalsi/README.md

 - 🌱 I’m currently learning NextJS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me :‌ id Telegram => @Al-Khalsi
-- ⚡ Fun fact : At the age of 15, I got acquainted with the C language through a game, and then I learned JavaScript
+- ⚡ Fun fact : At the age of 15, I got acquainted with the C language through a game, and then I learned JavaScript😄

 <!---
 Al-Khalsi/Al-Khalsi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.